 So when you visit the Kumano area, keep the hiker’s mantra of “pack in, pack out” close to heart.
 You are a guest here, and it goes a long way that you demonstrate good manners, or at least try your best to respect Japanese attitudes about personal trash while you are here.

 You may notice bins for plastic (PET) bottles and cans next to vending machines along the way, but keep in mind they are NOT for your lunch garbage.
 Keep your garbage in its plastic bag and take it back with you!
 Until you reach your next accommodation, you are responsible for whatever you walk out of the store with.
 We all appreciate your effort in helping to keep this World Heritage environment and the communities that support it litter-free.
 Thanks!

-Destination Manager & Guide
+Consultant & Guide

 Tanabe City Kumano Tourism Bureau